 Listing 13-18: Calling the map method to create a new iterator, then calling the collect method to consume the new iterator and create a vector

-Because map takes a closure, we can specify any operation that we want to perform on each item that we iterate over.
-This is a great example of how using closures lets us customize some behavior while reusing the iteration behavior that the Iterator trait provides.
+Because map takes a closure, we can specify any operation we want to perform on each item.
+This is a great example of how closures let us customize some behavior while reusing the iteration behavior that the Iterator trait provides.

 Using Closures that Capture their Environment with Iterators

 Now that we’ve introduced iterators, we can demonstrate a common use of closures that capture their environment by using the filter iterator adapter.
 The filter method on an iterator takes a closure that takes each item from the iterator and returns a boolean.
 If the closure returns true, the value will be included in the iterator produced by filter.
 If the closure returns false, the value won’t be included in the resulting iterator.

-Listing 13-19 demonstrates using filter with a closure that captures the shoe_size variable from its environment in order to iterate over a collection of Shoe struct instances in order to return only shoes that are the specified size:
+In Listing 13-19 we use filter with a closure that captures the shoe_size variable from its environment, in order to iterate over a collection of Shoe struct instances.
+It will return only shoes that are the specified size:

 Filename: src/lib.rs